cloudnative-pg/cloudnative-pg/docs/src/instance_manager.md

 !!!
 Important
     It is critical, in a production system, to monitor the database.
-Exhausted disk storage could lead to a database server panic and shutdown.
+Exhausted disk storage could lead to database server shutdown.

+!!!
+Note
+    The detection of exhausted storage depends on having a storage class that correctly reports disk size and usage.
+This will not be the case when running on simulated Kubernetes, e.g. Kind, or using test storage class implementations such as `csi-driver-host-path`.

-In the case when the disk does become full and no more WAL segments can be stored, the instance will malfunction.
+If the disk does become full, and no more WAL segments can be stored, the instance will malfunction.
 The instance manager will detect that the cause of malfunction is exhausted WAL storage, and will fence the primary instance as a result.
-The rationale is that in normal failure circumstances, a failover would happen upon failure of the primary, without any chance of addressing the root cause.
+The rationale is that in normal failure circumstances, a failover would happen upon failure of the primary, without any chance of addressing the root cause, and might even make recovery more complex.
-It is better in this case to fence the primary, and to wait for a human operator to decide on a course of action.
+It is better in this case to fence the primary, and to wait for a human administrator to decide on a course of action.

 The quickest and most likely course of action would be to [resize the volume](storage.md#volume-expansion), assuming that is available